juliahoglund/phemulator/README.md

 ## Usage <a name="usage"></a>

-To use the Simulation Tool, follow these steps:
+To use the Phemulator Simulation Tool, follow these steps:

 1. Open your terminal or command prompt.